-Before using Mobility Work here at Peugeot Japy Technologies, I was working as a maintenance engineering technician: I was in charge of creating preventive maintenance tasks and spare parts’ lists for the equipement, I was collaborating with the maintenance manager, etc. When the plant was taken over by Farinia Group, I was given the chance to take part in the deployment project of Mobility Work CMMS.
-Of course, I accepted and immediately started preparing the import file on Excel, in which I could gather the equipment’s and spare parts’ lists as well as our former CMMS data.
+Before using Mobility Work CMMS here at Peugeot Japy Technologies, I was working as a maintenance engineering technician: I was in charge of creating preventive maintenance tasks and spare parts’ lists for the equipement, I was collaborating with the maintenance manager, etc. When the plant was taken over by Farinia Group, I was given the chance to take part in the deployment project of Mobility Work.
+Of course, I accepted and immediately started preparing the import file on Excel, in which I could gather the equipment’s and spare parts’ lists as well as our former maintenance management software data.
 Peugeot Japy is kind of a special case, that is why Anthony Blanchard (maintenance expert at Mobility Work) rapidly came to guide me.

 We have people of all ages here.
 We actually were really surprised to see that the ones who were initially struggling the most with technology were the ones who best accepted the tool: I wasn’t expecting that at all.
 We thought that the youngest people would adopt it instantly, but it didn’t turn out like this.

 All news related to ongoing interventions are available from Mobility Work mobile application’s newsfeed, available on iOS and Android.

 At first, technicians were quite impressed as it’s a technological tool, which requires regular use of a smartphone as it is mobile, so it was quite new for them.
 The process goes like this: I’m on the field to fix a problem on my piece of equipment, I scan my QR code, I take a look at the ongoing failures on the piece of equipment, I review the documentation and spare parts… The techniciens were astonished to be able to do all that on a simple smartphone.
 They were also really surprised to have the possibility to directly dictate things to their phones to enter their daily activities.